H4RP3RK/milestone3_rcn/README.md

 ### Target Audience

+There are two target audiences for the RCN app - RCN members and RCN staff

-The primary audience for the RCN Member Query Database are:
+RCN members are:
-* RCN members.
 * Nursing staff or nursing students.
 * Practicing or studying in the UK.
+* Ranging in age from 18 to 70 years old.
 * In need of advice or support with a workplace or professional nursing issue.

-A secondary audience to consider are RCN staff who provides the advice and support to the RCN member.
-They will be required to update the database with their advice.
+RCN staff are:
+* Employed by the RCN.
+* May also be trained nurses.
+* Ranging in age from 18 to 70 years old.
+* Trained in the use of IT systems and databases.

 ### User Journey

 An RCN member is expected to use the website/app in the following way:
-1. They encounter a workplace or professional nursing issue.
-2. They go to the website/app to write and submit their query.
+1. Go to the website/app to write and submit their question.
-3. They receive a response to their query from the appropriate RCN department.
+2. The question is logged on member's home page.
+3. The member can check the question details, including the details of the RCN Lead for their question, the response to their question and/or any work the RCN Lead has undertaken to resolve their question.
-4. They can choose to ask further questions by writing and submitting through the website/app or close their query.
+4. The member can choose to ask follow up questions by adding a new contact to their question.
-5. Their question and response is logged on their app, which allows them to read it at a later date, if they wish.
+5. Details of questions they have asked are logged on their home page, so can be consulted again at a later date.
-6. If their case requires further investigation, they can keep updated with third party involvement through the database.

 An RCN staff member is expected to use the website/app in the following way:
-1. They receive a notification that a query has been asked by a member through the website/app.
+1. Check the website/app for questions that have been asked by RCN members.
-2. They provide a response to the query through the Member Query Database.
-3. This database can be read by other RCN staff and the individual member so there is no need to keep a record of this contact anywhere else.
-4. If a member case requires further telephone conversations, face-to-face meetings or communication with third parties, these are all logged on the Member Query Database.
+2. Assign questions to themself or the most appropriate RCN staff.
+3. Questions assigned to the user are logged on the staff member's home page.
+4. Respond to the question by adding a contact under the question details.
+5. Log any additional contacts with third parties as a contact on the question, so the member is aware of the contact and can read the details.
+6. Once the question has been answered, close the question.
+7. All member accounts are listed so all staff can see member's accounts and their question details.

 ### User Aim